 The UTZ program is all about sustainability and traceability in the supply chain.
 That’s why our partners can only use the UTZ label if their supply chain is UTZ certified too.
 So how can you get your suppliers on board?
 We’ve created a step-by-step plan to help.
 Whether your supplier is a coffee roaster, cocoa manufacturer, tea blender or trader the steps are the same.

 Step 1: Register with the UTZ program

 The first step is for your supplier to join the UTZ program.
-It’s as simple as visiting MultiTrace (for coffee and hazelnut) or the Good Inside Portal and filling in a registration form.
+It’s as simple as visiting MultiTrace (for coffee and hazelnut) or the Good Inside Portal (for cocoa and tea) and filling in a registration form.
 We will contact them with a member ID and information on their next steps.

 The Chain of Custody Standard covers our requirements from documentation and record keeping to product segregation and labeling of your products.

 Our member support team will keep in touch with your supplier and help them to identify which requirements are relevant and how to comply.
 They will also tell your supplier what costs apply to them, if any.